Screen Gems: Rising success (1954–1968)

-In 1963, William Dozier, who was one of the top Screen Gems employees, and senior vice president of production left to start out Greenway Productions, with a non-exclusive agreement with the studio for joint distribution of its TV productions.
-Even though none of Greenway's shows went to SG, Greenway immediately struck out a deal with rival television producer 20th Century-Fox Television in 1964.
+In 1963, William Dozier, who was one of the top Screen Gems employees, and senior vice president of production left to start Greenway Productions, with a non-exclusive agreement with the studio for joint distribution of its TV productions.
+Even though none of Greenway's shows went to SG, Greenway immediately struck a deal with rival television producer 20th Century-Fox Television in 1964.

+In 1963, Screen Gens entered music publishing with the purchase of Don Kirshner's Aldon Music with Kirshner named head of the Columbia-Screen Gems music division.
+Four years later, he departed Screen Gems after coming into conflict with The Monkees over their desire to play on their records.
+Lester Sill replaced Kirshner, and remained head of music publishing until 1985.
+Screen Gems-Columbia Music was sold to EMI for $23.5 million in 1976.

 From 1964 to 1969, former child star Jackie Cooper was Vice President of Program Development.
 He was responsible for packaging series (such as Bewitched) and other projects and selling them to the networks.

-For the 1965–66 season, Screen Gems announced that they would sign three big creative programmers to develop new series, which was announced in June 1964.
+For the 1965–1966 season, Screen Gems announced that they would sign three big creative programmers to develop new series, which was announced in June 1964.
 Among them was writer Sidney Sheldon, director Hy Averback, and writer David Swift.

 In 1965, Columbia Pictures acquired a fifty per cent interest in the New York-based commercial production company EUE, which was incorporated into Screen Gems and renamed EUE/Screen Gems.
-The studios were sold in 1982 to longtime Columbia Pictures Executive, George Cooney, shortly after Columbia Pictures was sold to The Coca-Cola Company.
+The studios were sold in 1982 to longtime Columbia Pictures executive George Cooney shortly after Columbia Pictures was sold to The Coca-Cola Company.